 In Michigan, variety development requires that we primarily develop high yielding round white potatoes with excellent chip-processing from the field and/or storage.
 In addition, there is a need for table varieties (russet, red, yellow, and round white).
 We conduct variety trials of advanced selections and field experiments at MSU research locations (Montcalm Research Center, Lake City Experiment Station, Clarksville Research Center, and MSU Agronomy Farm), we ship seed to other states and Canadian provinces for variety trials, and we cooperate with Chris Long on grower trials throughout Michigan.
+This testing is crucial in determining the commercial potential of the lines.
 Through conventional crosses in the greenhouse, we develop new genetic combinations in the breeding program, and also screen and identify exotic germplasm that will enhance the varietal breeding efforts.
 With each cycle of crossing and selection we are seeing directed improvement towards improved varieties (e.g. combining chip-processing, scab resistance, PVY resistance, late blight resistance and higher specific gravity).
 I am happy to see the increase in scab, late blight and PVY resistance in the breeding material and selections.
+We need to continue to combine these traits in long-term storage chip-processing lines.
 Through the USDA/AFRI SolCAP project we developed a new set of DNA genetic markers (8,303) called SNPs that are located in the 39,000 genes of potato.
-We now have expanded the number of SNPs to 22,000 and are further expanding the number of SNPS to 35,000 on the next version of the array.
+We are now 10 years down the road and we are benefiting from this technology as we can now query 35,000 SNPs for the same cost.
 This SolCAP translational genomics project has finally giving us the opportunity to link genetic markers to important traits (reducing sugars, starch, scab resistance, etc.) in the cultivated potato lines and then breed them into elite germplasm.
+The

-The SNPs also allow us to accurately fingerprint the varieties (DNA ID database).
+SNPs also allow us to accurately fingerprint the varieties (DNA ID database).
 In addition, our program has been utilizing genetic engineering as a tool to introduce new genes to improve varieties and advanced germplasm for traits such as insect resistance, late blight and PVY resistance, lower reducing sugar, nitrogen use efficiency and drought.
-Furthermore, Potatoes USA (USPB) is supporting national early generation trials called the National Chip Processing Trial (NCPT) which will feed lines into the SNaC (SFA) trials and also fast track lines into commercial testing.
-We are taking advantage of the NCPT fast track to have seed increased for promising chipprocessing lines.
+In 2019, we will test invertase silencing on a larger scale and learn more about the potential for drought tolerance and late blight resistance.
+Furthermore, PotatoesUSA is supporting national early generation trials called the National Chip Processing Trial (NCPT) which will feed lines into the SNaC (SFA) trials and also fast track lines into commercial testing.
+This national cooperative testing is key!
+We are leveraging the NCPT Fast Track program to have seed increased for promising chip-processing lines.
 We also have funding to develop genome editing technologies that may not be classified as genetic engineering through a USDA/BRAG grant.
-This technology can be used to introduce lower sugars, bruising and asparagine.
-We also hope to use the technology to edit late blight resistance genes.
+This technology can be used to introduce lower sugars, bruising and asparagine as well a number of other traits in the future.
 We also have a USDA/AFRI diploid breeding grant to develop some foundational diploid breeding germplasm.
-In 2015 we were awarded the USAID grant to generate late blight resistance potatoes for Bangladesh and Indonesia.
+In 2015, we were awarded the USAID Feed the Future grant to generate late blight resistance potatoes for Bangladesh and Indonesia.
 This project brings us into cutting edge GM work with Simplot and the International Potato Center.
-Lastly we have NSF-funded grants to better understand the potato genome and study wound-healing in potato.
+Lastly, we have NSF-funded grants to better understand the potato genome and study wound-healing in potato.
 We feel that these in-house capacities (both conventional and biotechnological) put us in a unique position to respond to and focus on the most promising directions for variety development and effectively integrate advanced technologies with the breeding of improved chip-processing and tablestock potatoes.